withakay/app-monkeychat/ReadMe.md

 * Copy the secret “API Key” value from your Root key and store it so that you can use it later in this demo

-Now you have your api key you need to put it in a couple of places in the code.
+Now you have your api key you need to put it in in the code.

 To do this, replace the api key place holder